l-aldarondo/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes

-To start our analysis we first cleaned and filtered our dataset to have a better understanding of our data.
+To start our analysis we first cleaned and filtered our dataset to have a better understanding of our dataset.
 Then we proceed to use pivot tables and charts to visualize our data.

 First we analyzed the dataset per parent category by creating a pivot table and charting the data.